JonS7/patternlab-php/README.md

 <a name="gulp-start">Start development</a>
 -----------

-After you cloned the project, you must follow some simple steps before you can start with development.
+After you cloned the project, you must follow some simple steps before you can start developing.
 Follow this short instruction:

 ```
 // Install gulp
-sudo npm install gulp -g
+$ npm install gulp -g

 // Install dependencies
-npm install
+$ npm install

-// Start server
+// Start server and run Pattern Lab
-gulp serve
+$ gulp serve

 // Open project in your browser
 http://localhost:8080